usefulalgorithm/usefulalgorithm/README.md

 - _World Maker_, by Psychonaut
 - _Ghosted III_, by Oren Ambarchi, Johan Berthling, Andreas Werliin
 - _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
-- _The Smashing Machine (Original Motion Picture Soundtrack)_, by Nala Sinephro
 - _Dancin' In The Streets_, by Rat Heart
+- _Implosion_, by The Bug, Ghost Dubs

 </details>